rajuyce/k8s-demo/README.md

 cd ../terraform-aws-eks/k8s/eks/
 terraform destroy
 ```
-#Type "yes" and Enter in Terrform prompt to Decomission all AWS resources
+#Type "yes" and Enter in Terrform prompt to Decomission all AWS resources created for EKS